WA STATE GUIDLINES FOR MARIJUANA ADVERTISING

 - All ads must clearly identify the advertiser.

-- In-banner audio must be user-initiated with a click and have a clear on/off switch.
+- In-banner audio and video must be user-initiated with a click and have a clear on/off switch.

 - In-banner animation may run for a maximum of 15 seconds without being re-initiated by the user.
 The animation can loop a maximum of three times in 15 seconds.